Widgets

 Non-visual widgets

-There are widgets which aren't displayed in the user interface.
+There are widgets that aren't displayed in the user interface.
 In the following example, the result of selecting a checkbox will be printed in the browser console.

 {